CHILD SUPPORT

-The legal team at the Law Offices of Kelli J. Malcolm is dedicated to protecting the children of Arapahoe and Douglas Counties.
-If you are facing child support challenges or navigating a divorce where children are involved, give our compassionate legal team a call today.
+The Law Offices of Kelli J. Malcolm is dedicated to protecting the children of Arapahoe and Douglas Counties.
+If you are facing child support challenges or navigating a divorce where children are involved, give me a call today.
+You will have a compassionate person on the other side.

 Negotiating child support is much more complex than simply determining how much each parent owes the other.
-Child support is for the child and some of the things we can help negotiate include:
+Child support is for the child and some of the things I can help negotiate include:

 It is important to understand each of these factors and the impact they will have on determining child support in order to serve the best interest of the child and ensure they are well cared for.